Study in Hong Kong for International Students

 Part-time Jobs and Earning Potential for Students in Hong Kong

-International students in Hong Kong can work up to 20 hours per week during term time.10 / EUR 4.80) per hour.
+International students in Hong Kong can work up to 20 hours per week during term time and full-time during holidays.
+The minimum wage in Hong Kong is HKD 40 (~$5.10 USD / ~ā¬4.80) per hour as of 2026.
 Popular jobs include tutoring, retail, and hospitality roles.

 By working part-time, students can earn approximately HKD 3,200 (USD 410 / EUR 380) monthly, helping to cover living expenses and gain practical experience in their field of study.